NVIDIA/workbench-example-sdxl-customization/README.md

 # NVIDIA AI Workbench: Introduction
 This is an [NVIDIA AI Workbench](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/) example Project that demonstrates how to customize a Stable Diffusion XL (SDXL) model.
 This project takes the latest SDXL model and familiarizes it with Toy Jensen via finetuning on a few pictures, thereby teaching it to generate new images which include him when it didn't recognize him previously.
 Next, we will also enable the user to bring their own custom image data to fine-tune the model on.
-Users in the [AI Workbench Beta Program](https://developer.nvidia.com/ai-workbench-beta) can get up and running with this Project in minutes.
+Users who have [installed AI Workbench](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/) can get up and running with this project in minutes.

 Have questions?
 Please direct any issues, fixes, suggestions, and discussion on this project to the DevZone Members Only Forum thread [here](https://forums.developer.nvidia.com/t/support-workbench-example-project-sdxl-customization/278374/1).